Frida Kahlo: Symbolism and iconography

 As she suffered for the rest of her life from the bus accident in her youth, Kahlo spent much of her life in hospitals and undergoing surgery, much of it performed by quacks who Kahlo believed could restore her back to where she had been before the accident.
 Many of Kahlo's paintings are concerned with medical imagery, which is presented in terms of pain and hurt, featuring Kahlo bleeding and displaying her open wounds.

+In 1929, she painted "The Bus", alluding to her accident: visible are the passengers sitting on benches as well as the man in the blue overalls who removed the piece of handrail that pierced her body and another passenger, holding what could be a bag of gold dust which was scattered over Frida's naked body during the crash.
 Many of Kahlo's medical paintings, especially dealing with childbirth and miscarriage, have a strong sense of guilt, of a sense of living one's life at the expense of another who has died so one might live.

 Although Kahlo featured herself and events from her life in her paintings, they were often ambiguous in meaning.
 She did not use them only to show her subjective experience but to raise questions about Mexican society and the construction of identity within it, particularly gender, race, and social class.
 Historian Liza Bakewell has stated that Kahlo "recognized the conflicts brought on by revolutionary ideology":